-^{43.} On average, one person is killed every day on New Zealand roads, and another seven are seriously injured.
+On average, one person is killed every day on New Zealand roads, and another seven are seriously injured.
 The number of road deaths in New Zealand rose significantly between 2013-2017.
 Deaths and serious injuries should not be an inevitable cost of moving people and freight from place to place.
-We need to create a transport system in both urban and regional areas that protect people.
-This priority gives effect to, but is not limited to, the Road to Zero: the 2020-2030 Road Safety Strategy (Road to Zero).
+We need to create a transport system in both urban and regional areas that protects people.
+This priority gives effect to, but is not limited to, the Road to Zero.